mebrooks01/Mars-Bot/README.md

   - db: the database name
 - user_id
   - owner: The user ID of the bot application owner(can have multiple in an array).
-- server_id
-  - main_server: The guild ID of the main server the bot is on.
 - channel_id
   - apod_for_main: The channel ID of the channel you want the APOD photo to be sent to each day.
+(Must be an array)
 - command_throttling
   - api
     - usages: By default its set to 2